NBC Insider Exclusive

 RELATED: Baseball, Softball, and Karate Are No Longer Olympic Events – Here’s Why

-In 2024, Gabby Douglas finds herself twelve years removed from when she became a household name – and she's not done yet.
+In 2024, Gabby sought to represent the red, white, and blue at yet another Olympic Games before pressing pause because of a journey.
 Keep reading to find out what Gabby has accomplished since that memorable time in London and if fans should expect her to compete on a world stage for the first time in eight years.

 What does Gabby Douglas do for a living?